-Through the use of shotgun metagenomics and size partioning of samples, we discovered that the lake system is dominated by remineralization and not net C and N fixation.
-The microbial community is characterized by organic material degradation, nutrient uptake and heterotrophy that occurs greatly in excess of fixation.
-However, the most active layer in the lake exists below the pycnocline/oxycline where cell and VLP numbers and nutrients are highest, turbidity is lowest due to microbial degradation of particulate matter, and processes occur, such as CO oxidation that may lead to carbon conservation.
-While the upper mixed zone is characterized by Dunaliella and chlorophyte algae performing primary production and polymeric algal material is remineralized by Psychroflexus, the deep zone is characterized by facultative anaerobic autotrophy and CO oxidation by Marinobacter and Roseovarius.
-In the deep zone, particularly the active layer, Marinobacter and Roseovarius play key roles in DMS formation by synthesizing DMSP lyases to catalyse DMSP cleavage of the DMSP generated by upper mixed zone phototrophic algae.
-The low potential for dissimilatory sulfur cycling (both S oxidation and DSR) and relatively stable waters of the deep zone, combined with the generation of DMS from DMSP, facilitate the accumulation of a high level of DMS in the lake.
+Through the use of shotgun metagenomics and size partioning of samples, we discovered that Organic Lake system is dominated heterotrophic bacteria related to Psychroflexus, Marinobacter and Roseovarius with primary production provided largely by chlorophyte algae related to Dunaliella.
+Genetic potential for oxidation of fixed carbon by the heterotrophic bacteria occurs greatly in excess of carbon fixation, suggesting possible net carbon loss.
+However, by linking key metabolic processes to the dominant heterotrophic lineages we uncovered processes that were unusually abundant in Organic Lake that may serve to maximize exploitation of limited resources and minimize loss.
+Recalcitrant polymeric algal material and particulate matter is likely remineralized by Psychroflexus in the upper mixed zone and by Firmicutes in the deep zone to providing labile substrates for use by other heterotrophic bacteria.
+The generalist Marinobacter and Roseovarius lineages were associated with abundant genes involved in rhodopsin-mediated and AAnP photoheterotrophy; the latter of which was more abundant in Organic Lake than any other system surveyed.
+Potential for chemolithoheterotrophy (sulfur oxidation and CO oxidation) was also high, and along with photoheterotrophy, may provide a supplementary energy source if organic carbon becomes limiting.

-In addition to being able to answer targeted questions about the biology of the unusual lake sulfur chemistry, the shotgun metagenomics approach provided insight into possible functional capacities and ecological importance of poorly understood classes of bacteria (e.g. RF3, Ca. “Aquiluna” Actinobacteria, OD1 and TM7), and the potential importance of poorly understood microbial processes occurring in the lake performed by a broad range of types of lake bacteria (e.g. photoheterotrophy by Alphaproteobacteria).
+In addition to being able to describe the functional capacities and potential importance of poorly understood microbial processes occurring in the lake, we were able to (e.g. photoheterotrophy by Alphaproteobacteria).answer targeted questions about the biology of the unusual lake sulfur chemistry.The low potential for dissimilatory sulfur cycling (both S oxidation and DSR) and relatively stable waters of the deep zone, combined with the generation of DMS from DMSP, facilitate the accumulation of a high level of DMS in the lake.
+It appears Marinobacter and Roseovarius play a key role in DMS formation by cleaving DMSP generated by upper mixed zone by eucaryotic algae.
+The remarkable abundance of DMSP lyase genes suggests DMSP is a significant carbon source in Organic Lake and the cleavage pathway provides a selective advantage in unique constraints of the Organic Lake environment. the

 In view of the organic richness, including high levels of DMS in Organic Lake, we did not anticipate the extent to which the lake microbial community is orientated towards a net negative C and N balance.
 In contemplating this we examined what input the lake may have received throughout its relatively brief ~3 000 year history.
 The volume of the lake is relatively small (***** ).
 It is possible that the C and N balance is sporadically readdressed by exogenous input from guano deposited in a small penguin rookery nearby the lake, through Giant Petrel or Skua grazing and defecation, and/or by decaying animal carcasses such as elephant seals which can weigh on the order of 1 ton and therefore contribute substantial organic material.
 It is also possible that during isolation from the ocean, the base of the water column in the marine basin that formed the lake may have acted as a sump for organic material.
-Phytoplankton blooms and benthic mats tend to make marine basins very productive, and organic matter will become trapped in the denser bottom layers (REF).
+Phytoplankton blooms and benthic mats tend to make coastal marine basins very productive, and organic matter that sediments out of the surface waters will become trapped in the denser bottom layers (REF).
 Retention of captured organic matter in the lake may also have been facilitated by Organic Lake having become highly saline quickly (REF).
 Studies in the future experimentally determining exogenous input and historical lake dynamics (e.g. stable isotope and biomarker analyses of lake sediment), and metaproteogenomic analyses of interannual community composition and function, will provide improved knowledge of the unusual biogeochemistry of Organic Lake and better enable predictions to be made about how the lake may be affected by ecosystem changes.

 Acknowledgements